Albert Luque

-Albert Luque Martos (born 11 March 1978) is a Spanish retired footballer who played as a left winger or striker.
+Albert Luque Martos (born 11 March 1978) is a Spanish former footballer who played as a left winger or striker.

 His 14-year professional career was mainly associated with Mallorca and Deportivo, and he amassed La Liga totals of 248 matches and 61 goals over 11 seasons.
 He also had spells in the English Premier League with Newcastle United and the Dutch Eredivisie with Ajax.

 A Spain international in the first half of the 2000s, Luque represented the nation at the 2002 World Cup and Euro 2004.

 Club career

 Mallorca

-Born in Terrassa, Barcelona, Catalonia, Luque was a lifelong supporter of FC Barcelona, and started out in football on trial with them, but was released by the C-team when he was 19.
+Born in Terrassa, Barcelona, Catalonia, Luque was a lifelong supporter of FC Barcelona, and started out in football on trial with them, but was released by the C team when he was 19.
 He was then taken by RCD Mallorca and assigned to their reserves, but eventually broke into the main squad after a successful loan spell at Málaga CF.

 In 2000–01, Luque scored nine goals for Mallorca, helping the Balearic Islands side qualify for the UEFA Champions League for the first time in their history after finishing third.
 His extra time goal in the third qualifying round against HNK Hajduk Split carried the team into the first group stage.

 Deportivo

 Luque was transferred to Deportivo de La Coruña on 29 August 2002, in an eight-year deal worth €15 million (approximately £10 million), for strikers José Flores and Walter Pandiani (on loan).
-In his first season at Depor, he scored the winner against former club Málaga with a bicycle kick, adding further important goals against Racing de Santander and RCD Espanyol; he netted a total of 12 La Liga goals during the campaign, mostly from substitute appearances.
+In his first season at Depor, he scored the winner against former club Málaga with a bicycle kick, adding further goals in 2–1 victories over Racing de Santander and RCD Espanyol; he netted seven times in La Liga during the campaign, mostly from substitute appearances.

 2003–04 saw Luque firmly established as a starter, as he scored the winner against Rosenborg BK in the Champions League qualifying round, the only goal over both legs.
-He also netted important goals in the knockout stages against Juventus F.C. and A.C.
-Milan, and added 11 more on the domestic front in his final year in Galicia.
+He also netted in the knockout stages against Juventus FC and AC Milan, and added 11 more on the domestic front in his final year in Galicia.